TuanAnh0108/QtDesigner---Python-Projects/CriteriaA.md

   ① The program has the log in, security system that only the user can access

+  ② The new food can be added

-  ② The food properties, information such as name, experation date, money spend on that food can be edited
+  ③ The food properties, information such as name, experation date, money spend on that food can be edited

-  ③ The food information can be stored in the database
+  ④ The food information can be stored in the database

-  ④ The food can be deleted from the database
+  ⑤ The food can be deleted

-  ⑤ The program has options for user to choose: edit, delete, add

-  ⑥ A basic backup functionallity is available

-  ⑦ A finding function helping user to easily find the food information
+  ⑥ A finding function helping user to easily find the food information

-  ⑧ A summary (total food, money spended, average food consumed/per week, month)
+  ⑦ A summary dialog to summerize the quantity, price of the food

+  ⑧ The information of the food is shown in a table

+  ⑨ There is also log out button to help user close the app